jyomu/TextGeneratorFromMCMC/README.md

 # How to use
 1. install Requirements
 2. put learning data to `source.txt`
-3. run `mcmc.py` ( `mcmcDict.pickle` is Dictionary.
+3. run `python mcmc.py` ( `mcmcDict.pickle` is Dictionary.
 You must delete the file if you want to use another data.)